 Meld: https://atom.io/ are also beneficial but not required.
-They allow you to
+They allow you to use an overview, syntax highlights and document comparisons.
+Tortoisegit comes also with a code comparison tool.

 Downloading the Repository

 So you have downloaded and installed the tools - one after the other.
 Now it's time to download the repository (the blueprints) and get the libs (the materials).